dhvl15/Backorder-Prediction/README.md

 The Correlation matrix shows a positive linear correlation between most of the continuous variables.
 It is observed that sales, forecast, min_bank, national_inv and lead_time have a strong positive correlation and can be used for prediction.

-Exploratory Data Analysis
-Exploratory data analysis (EDA) is used to analyse and investigate data sets and summarise their main characteristics, often employing data visualisation methods.
-Tools we can use for EDA -
-Clustering and dimension reduction techniques.
-Univariate visualisation
-Bivariate visualisations
-Multivariate visualisations
-K-means Clustering
-Predictive models